Transport Network inside the Body

 |Image Credit: http://www.boonhealth.com/2234/review-of-blood-flow/|

-Your circulatory system is the transport network inside your body.
-It consists of may streets.
+Cardiovascular system is the transport network inside the body.
+It consists of highways, roads and streets.
 Veins and arteries play the role of “highways” by carrying blood cells and the plasma throughout the body.
 The pressure of the blood flow inside the blood vessel which is produced primarily by contraction of the heart muscles is called “Blood Pressure” [BP].

-If this pressure is elevated, it is called “Hypertension” and it is “silent killer” which you can hardly find symptoms.
+If this pressure is elevated, it is called “Hypertension” and is considered as a “silent killer” as usually it hardly shows any symptoms.

 What are the two measurements of BP?